product image

-Countless healthy nutrients can be produced in kombucha during fermentation
+During fermentation, countless healthy nutrients can develop in kombucha

-So that you know what acids, vitamins and enzymes are involved and what they can do, we have taken a closer look at kombucha in this article.
+To let you know which acids, vitamins and enzymes these are and what effects they can have, we have taken a closer look at kombucha in this article.

 Healthy acids

-In addition to water, the human body consists largely of amino acids, the smallest building blocks of proteins.
-These are very important for the formation of new vital proteins and also play a key role in the transmission of excitation between nerve cells and in metabolism .
+Besides water, the human body consists largely of amino acids, the smallest building blocks of proteins.
+These are very important for the formation of new vital proteins and also play a major role in the transmission of impulses between nerve cells, as well as in metabolism.

 Succinic acid

-The so-called succinic acid is often used as a supplementary substance that has a positive effect on the human organism.
-It serves as an antioxidant , is said to promote the recovery of the nervous system and slow down the aging of human cells.
-It also breaks down acetaldehyde, a toxic byproduct of alcohol metabolism, and can relieve uncomfortable hangovers.
+Succinic acid is often used as a supplementary substance that has a positive effect on the human body.
+It acts as an antioxidant, is said to promote the recovery of the nervous system and slow down the aging of human cells.
+It also breaks down acetaldehyde, a toxic by-product of alcohol metabolism, and can alleviate unpleasant hangover symptoms.

 Butyric acid

-This acid is created by the breakdown of glucose and various strains of bacteria contained in kombucha, which can also be found in the human colon.
-It means that healthy intestinal cells can form and inflammation can be inhibited .
+This acid is produced by the breakdown of glucose and various bacterial strains found in kombucha, which are also found in the human large intestine, among other places.
+It leads to the formation of healthy intestinal cells and can inhibit inflammation.

-The acetic acid produced during the fermentation of the kombucha ensures that it is almost impossible for microbes (microorganisms) that are foreign to the kombucha to contaminate the tea.
-It has a strong antibacterial effect.
+The acetic acid produced during the fermentation of kombucha makes it almost impossible for microbes (microorganisms) foreign to kombucha to contaminate the tea.
+It has strong antibacterial properties.
 It can also lower blood sugar levels because it is involved in the breakdown of sugar and starch.

 Gluconic acid

-When glucose is broken down, gluconic acid is a by-product of the bacterium Gluconobacter.
-This bacterium is present both in our intestines and in kombucha.
+When glucose is broken down, gluconic acid is produced as a by-product by the bacterium Gluconobacter.
+This bacterium is present in both our intestine and in kombucha.

 Glucaric acid

 Glucaric acid occurs naturally in legumes, fruits and vegetables.
-It can accelerate detoxification of the body and rid the liver of cancer-causing substances, excess hormones and other toxins.
+It can accelerate the detoxification of the body and free the liver from carcinogens, excess hormones and other toxins.

-Enzymes are proteins made up of amino acids and act as catalysts for chemical processes in the human body.
+Enzymes are proteins composed of amino acids that act as catalysts for chemical processes in the human body.
 They support digestion and help the body absorb various nutrients from carbohydrates, plant fibers, fats and proteins.

 Catechins and other polyphenols

-These antioxidants are particularly concentrated in the leaves of plants and help the body to prevent oxidation .
-They can also help reduce body fat .
+These antioxidants are particularly concentrated in the leaves of plants and help the body prevent oxidation.
+They can also help reduce body fat.

 B vitamins

-The group of B vitamins is huge and affects many different body systems.
-They are all water-soluble and are therefore difficult to overdose.
+The group of B vitamins is enormous and affects many different body systems.
+They are all water-soluble and therefore difficult to overdose.
 The following B vitamins were found in researched kombucha samples:

 Vitamin B1